yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 #### It's about containers

-In the KUSP, as opposed to the LESP, the main unit of compute is a *container*, not a machine.
+In the KuSP, as opposed to the LeSP, the main unit of compute is a *container*, not a machine.
 At a high level, a container is just a semi-isolated process.
 Each container runs from an *image*, which is effectively a layered, read-only bundle that contains the binaries, tools, and configs needed to create the environment in which the container runs.